Read This First: The Syntax In Most Guides No Longer Runs

 Why Replication Matters

-As application traffic grows, the database becomes the primary bottleneck.
-A single MySQL server handles both reads and writes, and read traffic typically outweighs writes by 10:1 or more.
-Master-slave replication distributes read queries across multiple replicas while the master handles all writes, providing both read scaling and disaster recovery.
+As traffic grows the database becomes the bottleneck.
+A single MySQL server handles reads and writes together, and read traffic typically outweighs writes by 10 to 1 or more.
+Replication moves read queries onto replicas while the source handles writes, which buys you read scaling and a disaster-recovery position at the same time.

 Architecture